webdriverio/webdriverio/website/docs/Options.md

 title: Options
 ---

-WebdriverIO is not just a binding for the WebDriver protocol (like Selenium).
-It is a full test framework with numerous additional features and utilities.
-It is based on the [`webdriver`](https://www.npmjs.com/package/webdriver) package, which is a lightweight, non-opinionated implementation of the WebDriver specification including mobile commands supported by Appium.

-WebdriverIO takes the protocol commands and creates smart user commands that makes using the protocol for test automation much easier.

-WebdriverIO also enhances the WebDriver package with additional commands.
-They share the same set of options when run in a standalone script.
-But when testing starts from `@wdio/cli` (the WDIO testrunner), there are some additional options available for you to use in `browser.options`.
+Based on the [setup type](./SetupTypes.md) (e.g. using the raw protocol bindings, WebdriverIO as standalone package or the WDIO testrunner) there is a different set of options available to control the environment.

 ## WebDriver Options

-The following options are defined:
+The following options are defined when using the [`webdriver`](https://www.npmjs.com/package/webdriver) protocol package:

 ### protocol
 Protocol to use when communicating with the driver server.